 7 And she shall follow after her lovers, but she shall not overtake them, and she shall seek them, but shall not find them.
 Then she shall say, 'I will go and return to my first husband, for then it was better with me than now.'

-8 For she did not know that I gave her corn, wine, and oil and multiplied her silver and gold, which they prepared for Baal.
+8 For she did not know that I gave her grain, wine, and oil and multiplied her silver and gold, which they prepared for Baal.

-9 Therefore, I will return and take away my corn in its time and my wine in its season, and I will recover my wool and my flax given to cover her nakedness.
+9 Therefore, I will return and take away my grain in its time and my wine in its season, and I will recover my wool and my flax given to cover her nakedness.

 10 And now I will disclose her lewdness in the sight of her lovers, and no one shall deliver her out of my hand.

 11 I will also cause to cease all her mirth, her feast days, her new moons, her sabbaths, and all her solemn feasts.

 12 And I will destroy her vines and her fig-trees, of which she has said, 'These are my rewards that my lovers have given me.'
 And I will make them a forest, and the beasts of the field shall eat them.